Saint John's Cathedral Boys' School: Incidents

-A boy died in the 1970s while on one of the school's lengthy snowshoe hikes.
+In early 1976, a boy by the name of Ted Milligan collapsed while on one of the school's lengthy snowshoe hikes, and froze to death.
+He was rushed to the closest hospital in the town of Selkirk and pronounced clinically dead.
+A doctor who specialized in hypothermia managed to bring him back to life.
+For a brief period, Milligan was listed in the Guinness World Records as a person clinically dead for the longest time and then brought back to life.

 In 2000, a former teacher, Kenneth Mealey, pleaded guilty to sexually assaulting five students in 1982 and 1983.
 A Canadian Broadcasting Corporation article on his sentencing said that "St. John's school administrators knew about the assault allegations but chose to fire Mealey instead of calling the authorities".